captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 The point is, if you'd been on a date with me
 I wouldn't have mugged you.
 (Beat.
-The air ehanges just a &de.)
+The air changes just a little.)
 ---
 ## ROBYN:
 What does that mean.